Zhiru Liu

 Clark Center S245, Stanford University, Stanford, CA 94305

 Hi there!
 I’m a PhD student in the Applied Physics department at Stanford University.
 My advisor is Benjamin Good.
-My research interest lies at the intersection of evolutionary dynamics, statistical physics and microbial genomics.
+Broadly speaking, my research interest lies at the intersection of evolutionary dynamics, statistical physics and microbial genomics.
 You can find a list of my publications here.

 Prior to graduate school, I studied physics, math and computer science at University of Illinois at Urbana-Champaign (because I can’t make up my mind).
 I was thinking about questions related to phylogenetic trees under the guidance of Nigel Goldenfeld.